roseengineering/openstack-playbooks/README.md

 for the demo user

 Run "./list.sh" to show your running instances.
-Run "./kill.sh" will kill an instance.
+Run "./kill.sh" to kill an instance.
 To create an instance run either "./ubuntu.sh" or "./debian.sh".
 The script nvidia.sh will create a ubuntu based instance with an Nvidia card attached.
 (The nvidia card must be whitelisted in /etc/nova/nova.conf on the controller.
 At the moment